The right to decent death with Sir Stephen Sedley

-Between 1999 – 2011, Sir Stephen Sedley sat on the UK’s Court of Appeal, he is currently an ad hoc member of the European Court of Human Rights and Judicial Committee of the Privy Council.
-He is a lecturer in law at Oxford University and was formerly the President of the British Institute of Human Rights.
+Between 1999 and 2011 Sir Stephen sat on the Court of Appeal of England and Wales.
+He has also sat as an interim judge on the European Court of Human Rights and as a member of the Judicial Committee of the Privy Council.
+Since retiring he has been a visiting professor at Oxford University.
+He was formerly the President of the British Institute of Human Rights.

 About the Doran Lecture

 The Doran Lecture is an annual talk for My Death, My Decision given in memory of Frank Doran, a Member of Parliament and committed assisted dying advocate.
 During his lifetime, Frank represented the people of Aberdeen for more than 20 years, and tirelessly championed legal, political, and human rights causes – including assisted dying – before tragically dying aged 68 from cancer.
 In honour of his achievements and work towards a kinder, more compassionate, and inclusive society – the Doran lecture is delivered by a range of pre-eminent thinkers in favour of assisted dying reform.

 For any more information or comment please contact My Death, My Decision at firstname.lastname@example.org